-There are many ways to quantify how close two vectors are to each other.
-One of the most common is the distance function we have already seen: define the distance between vectors $u, v \in \mathbb{R}^n$ to be
+There is more than one way to quantify how close two vectors are to each other.
+One common method is to use the distance function we have already seen: define the distance between vectors $u, v \in \mathbb{R}^n$ to be

 Two vectors are close if their distance in this sense is small.
 The distance function $\|\cdot\|$ is called the Euclidean distance or L^2 -distance.
-In two and three dimensions, this distance corresponds to the usual way that we measure distance between points in space.
+In two and three dimensions, this distance is the usual way that we measure distance between points in space.

-Least-squares problems (that is, problems requiring us to find a least-squares solution to some linear system) arise all over the place in engineering and statistics.
+Least-squares problems (that is, problems requiring us to find a least-squares solution to some linear system) arise frequently in engineering and statistics.
 Being able to solve such problems is an important application of the material covered in this course.
 Our goal today is to describe the general solution to the least-squares problem.
-Here are the keys points:
+Here are the key points: